Zachary-Jackson/Todo-API-with-Flask/README.md

 # Todo-API-with-Flask
 Take a working Angular.js Todo application and get it running via REST APIs developed in the Flask.
 The Angular.js app uses the ng-resource plugin to automatically work with REST.
+This is a challenge issued by www.teamtreehouse.com for a Python Web Development Tech Degree Project.
+All of the AngularJS is considered built by teamtreehouse for this project(unless otherwise noted), but may be edited by me at some point.